Dec 12, 2025

 A dedicated podcast website is where you can embed media players, provide detailed show notes for each episode, and integrate your social media channels for engagement.

-Your site also serves as a platform for additional content, such as blog posts, transcripts, or downloadable resources, providing immense value to your listeners.
+Your site also serves as a platform for additional content, such as blog posts, transcripts, or downloadable resources, providing extra value to your listeners.

 For a comprehensive walkthrough of the entire process, check out this guide on how to make a website.